 - Using the white piping bag, pipe out a heart beat onto the center of the heart

 - Allow to dry for 2 hours before enjoying!

 Amount Per Serving Calories 363Total Fat 9gSaturated Fat 5gTrans Fat 0gUnsaturated Fat 3gCholesterol 28mgSodium 141mgCarbohydrates 69gFiber 1gSugar 56gProtein 3g

 Know a nurse?
 Tell them thanks this Nurse Appreciation week with delicious Nurse sugar cookies that look like nurses – and EKGs.
 They’ll love them!

 These Sugar Cookies are Delicious!
 Enjoy!

 - Want to take your Nurse Appreciation gift to the next level?
-Make sure you dress the plate of cookies by adding this extra special EKG mug.
+Make sure you dress the plate of cookies by adding EKG-themed gifts.
 Nurses have the weirdest sense of humor, y’all.